codeninja55/csit12-assignment01/README.md

 ##Assignment 1 (due in week 4 & 5)

-The scenario for this semesterâ€™s assignments is 'big data' or rather data analytics over shopping data.
+The scenario for this semester’s assignments is 'big data' or rather data analytics over shopping data.
 Each time a shop customer uses a point-card or similar, they are providing a rich history of their purchases to the shop which is then combined with customer information (which may be partially sources from elsewhere) to support marketing campaigns.

 There are three assignments.
 All use this scenario.
 In the first assignment the focus is defining and testing the basic classes that will be needed.
 The focus of the second assignment is creating a GUI that supports user interaction.
 The focus of the third and final assignment is storage and analytics, that is, supports offline storage in text files and supports analytics over the data.